kurtosis-tech/avalanche-package/README.md

 </details>

+### Non Ephemeral Ports

+Use the `{"ephemeral_ports": false}` argument to get non ephemeral ports, rpc ports will be on 9650, 9652, 9654 and so on while non staking ports will be on 9651, 9653, 9655 and so on.

 Use this package in your package
 --------------------------------
 Kurtosis packages can be composed inside other Kurtosis packages.
 Assuming you want to spin up an Avalanche node and your own service